Tsukiyama-do/Luther/readme.txt

         2. $git clone https://github.com/Tsukiyama-do/Luther.git

     1.2.2 Setup to run redis
-        1. open the file : goredis.sh
+        1. open the file : (project directory)/redis-log/goredis.sh
-        2. correct the path of redis-server depending on the environment.
+        2. edit the path of redis-server depending on the environment.
         3. save the file.
-        4. open the file : cli-redis.sh
+        4. open the file : (project directory)/redis-log/cli-redis.sh
-        5. correct the path of redis-client depending on the environment.
+        5. edit the path of redis-client depending on the environment.
         6. save the file.

     1.2.3 Setup npm